VoxClamantisProject/VoxClamantisProject.github.io/index.md

 # Welcome to the home for our corpus!

 VoxClamantis v1.0 includes first-pass phoneme-level alignments for more than 600 languages, high-resource alignments for ~50 languages, and phonetic measures for all vowels and sibilants.
-The paper will be presented at the [ACL2020 meeting](http://acl2020.org/).
+The paper was presented at the [ACL2020 meeting](http://acl2020.org/): check out the video [here](https://virtual.acl2020.org/paper_main.415.html){:target="_blank"}.

-Our data is available above -- more information and tools to explore, use, and analyze the corpus to come in the very near future!
+Our data is available through the links above -- more information and tools to explore, use, and analyze the corpus will be continually added!

 ### We welcome questions, comments, and contributions!